Lyceion-Forks/overseas-loader/README.md

 # overseas-loader
 A C++ CS:GO Cheat Loader for macOS

+<b> Security is completely trash.
+It's not supposed to be good, it's just there. </b>

 ## How it works
 First of all, it uses my admin panel, located <a href="https://github.com/gLevaa/moonlight-admin">here</a> for the serverside.
 The loader takes both the username and password from the user, then makes a request to the checks.php script on the serverside with the hwid, username and password which then returns a string which is either exploded by the loader into a token and a error/success code, or a error code related to what went wrong (incorrect username, hwid, etc.)